noppanut15/depthviz/README.md

 - **Smooth Depth Display** – Automatically fills in missing data for a seamless and natural depth display.
 Includes *zero-based* depth option to start your overlay at 0m if your dive log doesn’t record from the surface.

 > [!TIP]
-> For performance freedivers, you can incorporate `depthviz` into your dive analysis.
-By visualizing your dive profile, you can identify areas for improvement and track your progress over time.
+> Perfect for performance freedivers tracking PBs or analyzing technique.
+Overlay your data and see every moment of your dive!

 <div align="right">